 It's not easy to define opa.
 The word is flexible and has taken on many new meanings.
-Traveling in Greece or just exploring Greek popular culture abroad, you'll come across the Greek word "Opa!" frequently.
+Traveling in Greece or just exploring Greek popular culture abroad, you'll come across "opa!" frequently.

 The Real Meaning

 The actual meaning of "opa!" is more like "Oops" or "Whoops!"
 Among Greeks, you might hear it after someone bumps into something or drops or breaks an object.
 Because of this, you may also hear it during the now rare breaking of plates in Greek restaurants and nightclubs as a sound of praise for the singers, dancers, or other performers.
 This may actually be where it got its extra meaning as a sound of praise—originally used after the breakage occurred, and then became associated with the act of praising the performers.